TheThunderGuyS/usefulTags/README.md

 ```

 #### `stripAllIndents`:
-Remove all indents from each line in a multi-line string
+Remove *all* indentation from each line in a multi-line string
 ```js
 const line = stripAllIndents`This
     is